-- Conduct outreach to businesses to educate them on the benefits of a smart parking management approach. - Implement specific area parking studies such as the Downtown Parking study and the U-District Parking Study. - Provide the option of reducing parking supply for development that is designed close to transit and in a manner that supports transit. - Develop a system for reducing on-site parking requirements, whereby developers can instead adopt TDM practices such as subsidized transit passes for residents or employees, provision of bicycle parking, or other Commute Trip Reduction practices. - Require that bicycle parking and bicycle corrals are designed and sited according to the City-specified standards as illustrated in the City of Spokane Bicycle Parking Application. - Review parking minimums to ensure they are not resulting in a disconnect in the amount of parking provided. - Consider parking maximum policies to limit how much parking is developed. - Enforce on-street parking in areas where there are spill over parking from neighboring development to ensure that driveways are not blocked. - Develop shared parking strategies to explore: - Where parking is already overprovided, new businesses do not need to create additional supply, but rather can share existing supply. - o Ways to incentivize integrated parking.

-- Ways to incentivize collaboration among private businesses to coshare parking, particularly in neighborhood districts. - The development of preferred parking districts in areas where onstreet parking is difficult for residents to ensure residents are given priority.
+- a.
+Conduct outreach to businesses to educate them on the benefits of a smart parking management approach. - b.
+Implement recommendations from area parking studies such as the Downtown Parking study and the U-District Parking Study. - c.
+Provide the option of reducing parking supply requirements for development that is designed close to transit and in a manner that supports transit. - d.
+Develop a system for reducing on-site parking requirements, whereby developers can instead adopt TDM practices such as subsidized transit passes for residents or employees, provision of bicycle parking, or other Commute Trip Reduction practices. - e.
+Require that bicycle parking and bicycle corrals are designed and sited according to the city-specified standards as illustrated in the City of Spokane Bicycle Parking Application. - f.
+Review parking minimums to ensure they are not resulting in a disconnect in the amount of parking provided and land use goals. - g.
+Consider parking maximum policies to limit how much parking is developed. - h.
+Enforce on-street parking in areas where there are spill over parking from neighboring development to ensure that driveways are not blocked. - i.
+Develop shared parking strategies to explore: - i.
+Where parking is already overprovided, new businesses do not need to create additional supply, but rather can share existing supply. - ii.
+Ways to incentivize integrated parking. - iii.
+Ways to incentivize collaboration among private businesses to coshare parking, particularly in neighborhood districts. - iv.
+The development of preferred parking districts in areas where onstreet parking is difficult for residents to ensure residents are given priority.
 Charge for parking of non-residents that do not have a parking permit.